automata-network/docs/docs/1rpc/faq.md

 ### What makes 1RPC different from the other RPC providers?

 Automata’s core mission is protecting fairness and privacy, which has inspired us to think about the design and implementation of 1RPC not only as a RPC relay, but also as a user-facing service that provides ease of use and convenience.
-Learning from real-world use has allowed us to improve the experience and discover new uses for the relay.
-We look forward to working closely together with more RPC providers to bring about greater visbiility and control over user data and metadata.
+Learning from real-world use has allowed us to improve the experience and discover new uses for 1RPC.
+We look forward to working closely together with more RPC providers to bring about greater visbiility and control over user data and metadata within Web3.

 ### Will 1RPC always be free?